Hassan-173732/Firebase-Stripe-Demo/README.md

-# Stripe Firebase App
+# Stripe Firebase Demo App

-This is a NextJS app that integrates Firebase with Stripe payments (for monthly subscriptions).
+This is a NextJS app that integrates Firebase with Stripe payments (for monthly subscriptions demo).
 To try it out, install all the dependencies:

 ```bash
 yarn install